 Click here to join today!

-Its mission statement is to "strengthen a diverse agricultural community by supporting and advocating for Massachusetts farm families."
-Its vision is to "envision a world with plentiful high-quality agricultural products, productive open land, and a robust and prosperous farming community.
+Its mission statement is to "Strengthen a diverse agricultural community by supporting and advocating for Massachusetts farm families."
+Its vision is to "Envision a world with plentiful high-quality agricultural products, productive open land, and a robust and prosperous farming community.
 We are committed to working with like-minded groups to achieve these goals."

 For more than 100 years, Massachusetts Farm Bureau Federation has been an advocate for farmers in the Commonwealth and helped keep them farming.
 This could be seen during the COVID-19 pandemic, when MFBF worked on farmers behalf to:

 - Provided input into guidance documents.
 MFBF staff and leadership were in constant communication with MDAR and other state officials to express concerns and unique situations that needed to be addressed in guidance documents from MDAR.
-We were farmers’ voice to these officials, and we worked to ensure their concerns were heard, and hopefully addressed.
+We were the farmers’ voice to these officials, and we worked to ensure their concerns were heard and hopefully addressed.

 - Acted as a ‘Call Center’ for agricultural questions.
 As guidance documents became available and created more questions, MFBF acted as a call center and took questions from members about those documents.

 - Outreach to federal and state legislators.
-MFBF contacted legislators on several issues important to the farming community including expanding SBA Economic Injury Disaster Loans to farm, expediting processing of H2A workers and more.
+MFBF contacted legislators on several issues important to the farming community, including expanding SBA Economic Injury Disaster Loans to farm, expediting processing of H2A workers, and more.